faithnjoki/Akan-Names/readme.md

 ## live link
 https://faithnjoki.github.io/Akan-Names/

+## Prerequisites
+Editor
+Live server extension
+Git
+Github account

 ## Setup/Installation Requirements
 The link to my live projects is  It works with any browser.No bugs reported but the work is prone to change.

 ## Technologies Used
 I used html the outer part of the website and Java Script to add interactivity to my project.
-I used git as my version control and github to host my project.
+I used git as my version control and github to host my project.I have also used CSS.

 ## Support and contact details
 Contact me in faithnjoki81@gmail.com for any clarification.